ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 The above graph shows the "lines" per character, where a line is 1 piece of uninterrupted speech.
 The impactful 8 characters are seen here at the top, just `JACK` alone accounts for 10% of all spoken lines.
 This, I think also corresponds strongly with on-screen time (assuming they speak at about the same speed, not unreasonable).
 Only in S5 does `JACK` speak less than anyone, and in other seasons he's always at the top.

+To get a sense of how "popular" these 8 characters were, I tallied up how many scenes they all appear per episode, as well as how many times another character mentions them per episode.

+<div id="char-appearance" class="viz"></div>

+Jack i

 ## Personalities

 So far, all we've really done is some statistics on the text, which is cool and all, but I say let's grab our pickaxes and start some real mining.
 I had heard of and wanted to use the IBM Watson APIs[^watson], especially Personality Insights and Tone Analyzer.
 You can read more about each of these from the links, but in simple terms each processes the text to give .